bitwalker/distillery/docs/guides/working_with_docker.md

 ## Running the image

 Our next step is to test out our image!
-We're going to assume that your app was built using the config provider for `Mix.Config`, which would look like the following in your `rel/config.exs`:
+We're going to assume that your app was built using the config provider for `Mix.Configig`, which would look like the following in your `rel/config.exs`:

 ```elixir